mathworks-ref-arch/matlab-aws-dynamodb/Documentation/BasicUsage.md

 # Basic Usage

 For brevity and readability, this document includes key sections of code only, with an emphasis on clarity rather than performance or conciseness.
 For more complete examples refer to the included test examples or the references listed below.
-Concepts such as the underlying data model or expression syntax are not explained, please refer to the AWS DynamoDB documentation for such detail.
+Concepts such as the underlying data model or expression syntax are not explained, please refer to the Amazon DynamoDB documentation for such detail.

 ## Creating a client
 The first step is to create a client to connect to DynamoDB.
 The client should then be initialized in order to authenticate it.
-See [Authentication](Authentication.m) for details on providing authentication credentials.
+See [Authentication](Authentication.md) for details on providing authentication credentials.

 ```matlab
 ddbClient = aws.dynamodbv2.AmazonDynamoDBClient();